-- 1. Transactions listed above generally have terms of business based on arms-length. - Consumption taxes are not included in the transaction amount.
+- Transactions listed above generally have terms of business based on arms-length.
+For receipt of dividends, a company's financial position and other factors are taken into account. - Consumption taxes are not included in the transaction amount.
 Consumption taxes are included in the ending balance. - 3.
-The amount of borrowings from Fujitsu Capital Ltd. presented equals the amount of short-term and long-term repayment from which the amount of borrowings was deducted.
+The Company absorbed and merged with Fujitsu Semiconductor Limited on March 31, 2020.
+For details, please refer to "Notes to the Business Combination."